becooq81/PillKaBoo-HomePage/README.md

 > 3. Using Liquid Medication
 > ```

-During the unterview with VI parents, we learned that bilnd/VI parents struggle with giving medication to their children, especially with <b>identifying and understanding the medication</b> and <b>adjusting the right dosage of liquid medication.</b> They also expressed the desire to <b>independently manage their child’s medication</b> without relying on assistance.
+During the interview with VI parents, we learned that bilnd/VI parents struggle with giving medication to their children, especially with <b>identifying and understanding the medication</b> and <b>adjusting the right dosage of liquid medication.</b> They also expressed the desire to <b>independently manage their child’s medication</b> without relying on assistance.
 They have <b>anxiety</b> when giving medications to their child because of the risk of giving the wrong/expired  medication and exceeding the required liquid dosage.

+---

 ## 🎯 UN SDGs & Targets
 ### <img src="https://github.com/becooq81/Pill-HomePage/blob/main/assets/icons/gdsc.png" alt="GDSC Logo" style="width: auto; height: 1em;"> GDSC Google Solution Challenge 2024